 The picture is complex.
 How can you make the best choice?

-Designing sustainable vessels, one has to consider both the reduction of energy consumption, the use of greener energy sources and material, more effective vessel operations and the smarter use of energy onboard.
+When designing sustainable vessels, one must consider reducing energy consumption, using greener energy sources and materials, operating more effectively, and using energy smarter onboard.

-In this article, we are focusing on the use of greener energy sources.
+In this article, we focus on using greener energy sources.

 Use of greener energy sources

-As ship designers, we evaluate alternative fuels together with our clients and design the power system of the vessel.
-Studies of power need, range, sailing route and availability of fuel, the realisation timeline combined with the availability and readiness of equipment and technology, the approval process, the customer's expectations and strategies are all aspects that the ship designers will conduct together with the customer.
+As ship designers, we evaluate alternative fuels with our clients and design the vessel's power system.
+Studies of power need, range, sailing route, and fuel availability, the realisation timeline combined with the availability and readiness of equipment and technology, the approval process, and the customer's expectations and strategies are all aspects that the ship designers will conduct with the customer.
 In particular, the volume and energy intensity of the different fuels must be evaluated.
 This might drive vessel size and operational range/endurance.

-This article is based on one of Ulstein's studies on alternative fuels using the typical mission profile of heavy-lift installation vessels used for the foundation installation of offshore wind turbines.
+This article is based on one of Ulstein's studies on alternative fuels, which used the typical mission profile of heavy-lift installation vessels used for the foundation installation of offshore wind turbines.

 Comparison of different alternative fuels